How deep convolutional neural networks lose spatial information with training: Empirical observations on real data

 \section{Empirical observations on real data}

-In this section we analyze the parameters of deep CNNs trained on CIFAR10, so as to understand how they build representations insensitive to diffeomorphisms (details of the experiments in~\autoref{app:experiments}).
-A general diffeomorphism can be represented as a displacement field over the image, which indicates how each pixel moves in the transformation.
-Locally, this displacement field can be decomposed into a constant term and a linear part: the former corresponds to local translations, the latter to stretchings, rotations and shears.\footnote{The displacement field around a pixel $(u_0, v_0)$ is approximated as $\tau(u, v) \simeq \tau(u_0, v_0) + J(u_0, v_0)[u - u_0, v - v_0]^T$, where $\tau(u_0, v_0)$ corresponds to translations and $J$ is the Jacobian matrix of $\tau$ whose trace, antisymmetric and symmetric traceless parts correspond to stretchings, rotations and shears, respectively.} Invariance to any of these transformations can be achieved via pooling if the internal representations of the network satisfy the following property: different entries of these representations are related to each other by transformations of the input.
-Once this property holds, adding up related entries results in an invariant representation.
+In this section we analyze the parameters of deep CNNs trained on CIFAR10 and ImageNet, so as to understand how they build representations insensitive to diffeomorphisms (details of the experiments in~\autoref{app:experiments}). {The analysis builds on two premises, the first being the assumption that insensitivity is built layer by layer in the network, as shown in~\autoref{fig:Rf_depth}.
+Hence, we focus on how each of the layers in a deep network contribute towards creating an insensitive representation.
 More specifically, let us denote with $f_k(x)$ the internal representation of an input $x$ at the $k$-th layer of the network.
 The entries of $f_k$ have three indices, one for the channel $c$ and two for the spatial location $(i,j)$.
 The relation between $f_k$ and $f_{k-1}$ is the following,